flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

   - but it's a hassle for others to figure it out

-Conclusion: We should *automate* using the right `venv` for every project.
+Conclusion: Good tools can help us use the right `venv` for every project.

 #note: Demo live: create the venv, activate, `pip install numpy`, run, and let it crash — the traceback is the hook for the next slide.
 Use **Python 3.12**: it's the last version with NumPy 1 wheels, so when we pin `numpy < 2` in a moment, the install stays fast (from a wheel).
 On 3.13+, pip finds no wheel and compiles NumPy from source — minutes of dead air in front of the room.
 Make sure `python3.12` is on your PATH first (e.g. `uv python install 3.12`, pyenv, or a module).